SumoLogic-Labs/sumologic-rfsync/doc/03_integration/readme.md

 ![Step1](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/03_integration/steps/sl.step1.png "Navigate to the Installed Collector")

 1) Go to the installed collector you have setup, and add a scripted action.
-   The action is a command or script that can run as a command based on a query.
+   The action is a command/script that can run as a command based on a query.

 ![Step2](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/03_integration/steps/sl.step2.png "Click on Add Scripted Action")